Bruno-Vdr/vssg/Doc/Workflow.md

 - Select a bunch of pictures that will be presents in today's article.
 - Copy them in the (emptied) location pointed by VSSG_IMG_PUSH_DIR.
 - Run the vssg convert command.
 This convert pictures in web friendly light pictures.
-- Open a text editor, and create a ascii text file [details](./Templates.md)for the article in directory pointed by VSSG_PUSH_DIR .
+- Open a text editor, and create a ascii text file [details](./Pushing.md)for the article in directory pointed by VSSG_PUSH_DIR .
-- Write your text, insert any html tag and insert the selected pictures.
+- Write your text, insert any html tag and insert the selected pictures: [img:Pic,jpg:"Nice!].
   To help you, the vssg convert command created an html page containing thumbnails with picture names, into the directory pointed by VSSG_IMG_PUSH_DIR.
 - When text is Ok, go in the topic directory you want to update with this article.